CSVfox

 Set the encoding for writing a CSV file.

-The default encoding, if there is no deviating information, depends on the local windows installation locale.
+The default encoding, if there is no deviating information, depends on the existing installation locale.
 This can be changed temporarily with the %locale command.

 Pattern